TensorSocket: Shared Data Loading for Deep Learning Training

 Tensors in PyTorch hold data that can be on the host system (i.e., CPU), but can also be put on the GPU.
 Transferring data to the GPU is a costly operation.
 By inheriting PyTorch tensor methods, \tensorsockets can reconstruct tensors on both the CPU and GPU.
 This means that the producer can put the data on the GPU once, after which all consumers collocated on that GPU can access it.
 Furthermore, we can rely on PyTorch's tensor management for our shared data.
 Tensors are kept in memory as long as any of the producers or consumers hold a reference to it.

-Finally, using capabilities of frameworks such as PyTorch gives us access to fast GPU-to-GPU communication methods like NVLink while sharing the tensors.
+Finally, using the capabilities of frameworks such as PyTorch gives us access to fast GPU-to-GPU communication methods like NVLink while sharing the tensors.
 This allows \tensorsockets to efficiently share data even if the models train on different GPUs.
-Data can be loaded on one of the GPUs after which it can be directly shared to the other GPUs with direct NVLink interconnects.
+Data is loaded on one of the GPUs after which it is directly shared to the other GPUs with direct NVLink interconnects.